Are There Prophets Today?

 5) God is angry with those who claim to be speaking for Him that he did not send.
 Anyone who "presumptuously" claims to speak for God will be dealt with most severely by Him if they do not repent.

 6) Prophecy was in part.
-That is - it was only a partial revelation of Gods truth.
-When Gods complete revelation in scripture came, there was no more need for that which was in part, and prophecy passed away.
+That is, it was only a partial revelation of God's truth.
+Once God's complete revelation in scripture was finished, there was no more need for that which was in part and prophecy passed away.

 7) The Bible contains many warnings to beware of false prophets.

 8) There are two sources of false prophecy: A) Evil spirits - who try to deceive people with supposed messages from God; and B) A person's own heart - either by making up the message or by mistaking their own thoughts (the voice of their own spirit) for the voice of God.

 What will you believe?
 Will you believe what the Bible says about prophets and prophecy?Back